jeguberman/ultragram/README.md

 Icons:
 https://github.com/gorangajic/react-icons
-But this is more searchable https://semantic-ui.com/elements/icon.html Note that these are not the same, merely similar databases of common icons.
+But this is more searchable https://gorangajic.github.io/react-icons/fa.html